 Personal Injury Settlement Mills

-Some large personal injury firms that handle a large number of cases for the purposes of driving quick settlements are referred to as “personal injury settlement mills”.
+Some large personal injury firms that handle a large number of cases into quick settlements are referred to as “personal injury settlement mills”.
 These personal injury firms spend an enormous amount of money advertising on TV, billboards, radio and the internet.
 These firms play the numbers, bringing in large numbers of clients and using their volume of clients to drive settlements.
 These firms handle roughly 90% of all personal injury cases in the country.
 Before you choose a personal injury attorney you should consider the information available in this post.

 How personal injury settlement mills operate

 When people think about hiring a personal injury lawyer they expect, quite naturally, that their personal injury attorney will assess their claim, determine a unique course of action that will best represent their claim and try to obtain fair value for the client’s injury whether that is through settlement or litigation.